 - Direct Marketing - To keep customers and potential customers informed of our products and services.

 - Web Analytics - For assessing the number of visitors and page views etc in order to optimise future marketing campaigns and improve user experience.

 Who do we share your personal information with?

 The personal information that we collect is confidential.
+We may share your personal information between TRIDEX Global Ltd1 companies.
 We may disclose your personal information to a third party in the following circumstances:

 - To our third party marketing agencies help facilitate marketing campaigns and customer experience improvements across our websites and services.

 - To our third party processers to produce business information, insight and help improve IT systems.

 - To our third party courier network to assist with delivery via our logistic partners.